We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Taking wheatgrass on an empty stomach can reduce your risk of nausea.
 In some cases, it may cause appetite loss and constipation.

-Horsetail isn’t recommended for children or people who are pregnant, breastfeeding, or chestfeeding.
+Horsetail isn’t recommended for children or people who are pregnant, breastfeeding or chestfeeding.

 Once you pass a kidney stone, you may want to save it to take to a doctor for testing.
 To save the stone, you need to strain your urine.

 You can do this by using a urine screen, which you can get from the doctor’s office.
-A doctor can determine what kind of stone it is and help develop a targeted prevention plan.
+A doctor can determine what kind of stone it is and develop a targeted prevention plan.

 Talk with a doctor about lifestyle changes you can make to help prevent more stones from forming.
 Always check in with a doctor before trying home remedies, herbs, or supplements.